cobaltt7/strife.js/README.md

 }
 ```

-Commands also support a root level `access` option to override this on a per-command basis.
+Commands also support a root-level `access` option to override this on a per-command basis.
 It supports the same options, with the addition of `@default` in the array of `Snowflake`s to extend the default guilds. `@default` is not available if `defaultCommandAccess` is unset or is set to a boolean.

 #### Augments